gconway012/Hair_Salon_No-Show/README.md

             <li>*Data Table Options*, https://rstudio.github.io/DT/options.html.
 For creating filterable/searchable tables.</li>
             <li>*Column alignment in DT datatable*, zx8754 and G. Cocca's answer, dated Sep 17, 2020 and Mar 2, 2016 at https://stackoverflow.com/questions/35749389/column-alignment-in-dt-datatable.
 For centering columns when using DT::datatable() in R.</li>
             <li>https://shields.io.
 Used for badges.</li>
+            <li>*Is there a way to represent a directory tree in a Github README.md?*, joe sepi's answer, dated Aug 13, 2016.
+Use triple backticks to get ASCII tree to render properly in Markdown.
         </ol>
 </details>